Combodo/iTop/readme.txt

 Fixed between 2.0 Beta and 2.0 Beta 2
 -------------------------------------
-Make Incident Mgmt module visible for all
+Made Incident Mgmt module visible to all users
-Update translation for customer satisfaction
-Change constraint on attribute agent_id for a workorder Fixed user profiles for the new data model
+Updated translation for "customer satisfaction" Changed constraint on attribute agent_id for a workorder Fixed user profiles for the new data model
 Renamed a few classes/enums/attributes to improve the classes naming consistency and ease the writing of OQLs
 #621 Cannot create a service family
 #628 Typos
-Allow duplicate links for device / network connections Add PC software in Dashboard
+Allow duplicate links for device / network connections Added PC software in Dashboard
-All documentation of software on a PC device
+Added documentation of software on a PC device
-Add software list on PC devices
+Added software list on PC devices
 Fixed issue with Subnet usage computation
 Fixed tab translation for Subnet
 Record the list of attachments (in EventNotificationEmail)